Frequently Asked Questions

 Registration Violations: The Court will accept a copy of your current valid registration as proof of correction for most registration violations.
 If the officer cited the violation as “non-correctable” then you may submit proof of current valid registration with a plea of guilty or no contest and request a reduction in the fine amount.

-- 9. May I request one of the following: A payment plan, community service, bicycle safety school, or a fine reduction?
+9. If I am unable to pay due to financial hardship, may I request one of the following: a payment plan, community service, bicycle safety school, or a fine reduction?

 Yes.
+You may ask the court to consider your ability to pay due to financial hardship and explore alternative payment options.
 Complete the Plea Form and FAX, mail, email, or hand-deliver it to the Court on or before the due date listed on your courtesy notice.
 The Court will consider your request and you will be notified of the Judicial Officer’s decision by mail.
-A $30.00 administrative fee will be added to the total bail for all payment plans.
+An administrative fee will be added to the total bail if you elect to pay your fine in installement payments.
+The administrative fee is $30 for vehicle code and $35 for non-vehicle code violations.
 The fee is mandatory and will not be waived once imposed.

-No, by signing a payment plan you are admitting guilt to the charges and promising to pay the fine amount plus the $30.00 administrative fee.
+No. By signing a payment plan you are admitting guilt to the charges and promising to pay the fine amount plus the administrative fee ($30 for vehicle code and $35 for non-vehicle code violations.

 Fill out the Modification Request Form and include your name, address, and case number.
 Please send the competed form to one of the following:

 It is the first hearing after you receive your ticket.
-At this hearing, the Commissioner or Judge will explain the following information:
+At arraignment, the Commissioner or Judge will explain the following information: (1) the charge, the maximum fine amount, your constitutional rights, as well as alternatives to payment in full on the date of judgment.

-An arraignment hearing is not mandatory in most cases; however, if your Courtesy Notice states “Mandatory Court,” then you will need to schedule an arraignment hearing.
+An arraignment hearing is not mandatory in most cases; however, if your Courtesy Notice states “Mandatory Court,” you will need to schedule an arraignment hearing.
+It is not necessary to post bail if you schedule an arraignment date separate from a trial date.

 You may schedule an arraignment by:

-2. In person by visiting either the Santa Cruz or Watsonville Clerk’s Office.
+2. Visiting either the Santa Cruz or Watsonville Clerk’s Office.

-- Request a Trial by Declaration (“TBD”).
-If you request a written Trial by Declaration you waive your right to appear, to testify in person, and to subpoena witnesses.
-In order to be eligible for this option, you must request a TBD prior to the due date on your Courtesy Notice.
-(Please Note: Only infraction cases resulting from a moving violation are eligible for TBD.)
-The TBD Packet can be downloaded here.
-You may also call the Court for a TBD Packet by calling the Court or by sending a written request via mail or email.
-You will be required to send your full bail amount payable to the Superior Court of Santa Cruz County when you return your TBD packet to the Court.
+If you request a Trial by Written Declaration ("TBD"), you waive your right to appear, to testify in person, and to subpoena witnesses.
+In order to be eligible for this option, you must complete TBD forms prior to the due date on your Courtesy Notice.
+Forms can be downloaded from the TBD Information section of this Webpage (click here) (Please Note: Only infraction cases resulting from a moving violation (including skateboards and bikes) are eligible for TBD.)
+A copy of the TBD forms can be accessed here.
+You will be required to send your full bail amount payable to the Superior Court of Santa Cruz County when you return your TBD forms to the Court.
+See below for more information about Trial by Written Declaration.

 What happens when I go to court?